Part 1 Legislative Background

 - Be ordinarily resident in the State

-- Not be detained in a reformatory or industrial school
+- Not be detained in a children detention school

 - Satisfy the condition as to Age